KolinMTG/ITML_final_project/documents/dataset_list.md

 - main.csv : main dataset used for analysis, it's a copy of origin.csv

-- main_cleaned.csv : same as main dataset with the last column droped, after analysis, the last column is useless
+- PCA_selected_data.csv : main dataset with only usefull columns with 95% explained variance

+- main_ready.csv : main csv fully pretreated (fully encoded, no missing values and only )